-A different method for generating plans in a top-down manner is Hierarchical Task Network (HTN) \cite{Erol1994,Georgievski2014}.
+A different method for generating plans in a top-down manner is the Hierarchical Task Network (HTN) \cite{Erol1994}.
 At each step, a high-level task is refined into lower-level tasks.
 In practice \cite{Ghallab2016}, the planner exploits a set of standard operating procedures for accomplishing a given task.
-The planner decomposes the given task choosing among the available ones, until the chosen primitive is directly applicable to the current state.
+The planner decomposes the given task by choosing among the available ones until the chosen primitive is directly applicable to the current state.
 Tasks are then iteratively replaced with new task networks.
-An important remark is that reaction to failures, time-outs, and external events are still a challenge for HTN planners.
-Besides, current interfaces for HTN planning are often cumbersome and not user-friendly \cite{Georgievski2014}.
-The drawbacks of this approach are that it requires the designer to write and debug potentially complex domain specific recipes, and that in very dynamic situations re-planning might occur too often.
+An important remark is that reactions to failures, time-outs, and external events are still a challenge for HTN planners.
+HTN requires the designer to write and debug potentially complex domain-specific recipes and, in very dynamic situations, re-planning might occur too often.

-Finally, active inference is a normative principle underwriting perception, action, planning, decision-making and learning in biological or artificial agents.
-Active inference on discrete state-spaces \cite{DaCosta2020} is a promising approach to solve the exploitation-exploration dilemma and empowers agents with continuous deliberation capabilities.
+Finally, active inference is a normative principle underwriting perception, action, planning, decision-making, and learning in biological or artificial agents.
+Active inference on discrete state spaces \cite{DaCosta2020} is a promising approach to solving the exploitation-exploration dilemma and empowers agents with continuous deliberation capabilities.
 The application of this theory, however, is still in an early stage for discrete decision making where current works only focus on simplified simulations as proof of concept \cite{friston2017active, Kaplan2018, sajid2021active, schwartenbeck2019computational}.
-In \cite{Kaplan2018}, for instance, the authors simulated an artificial agent which had to learn and to solve a maze given a set of simple possible actions to move (\textit{up, down, left, right, stay}).
+In \cite{Kaplan2018}, for instance, the authors simulated an artificial agent which had to learn and solve a maze given a set of simple possible actions to move (\textit{up, down, left, right, stay}).
 Actions were assumed instantaneous and always executable.
-In general, current discrete active inference solutions lack a systematic and task-independent way of specifying prior preferences, which is fundamental to achieve a meaningful agent behavior, and they never consider action preconditions which are crucial in real world robotics.
-As a consequence, policies with conflicting actions which might arise in dynamic environments are never addressed in the current state-of-the-art.
+In general, current discrete active inference solutions lack a systematic and task-independent way of specifying prior preferences, which is fundamental to achieving a meaningful behavior, and they never consider action preconditions that are crucial in real-world robotics.
+As a consequence, plans with conflicting actions which might arise in dynamic environments are never addressed in the current state-of-the-art.